 A Rock Star and Three Ph.D.’s

-Frank Lenord Clayman-Cook, Ph.D., aka Frank Cook, jazz, blues, and rock-and-roll drummer, manager, record producer, psychoanalyst/psychologist, and professor, passed away peacefully at home in Marina del Rey, CA, on July 9, 2021, close to his beloved wife, Dorothy Clayman-Cook.
+Frank Lenord Clayman-Cook, Ph.D., aka Frank Cook–a jazz, blues, and rock-and-roll drummer, manager, record producer, psychoanalyst/psychologist, and professor–passed away peacefully at home in Marina del Rey, CA, on July 9, 2021, his beloved wife, Dorothy Clayman-Cook, at his side.
 He was 79.

 Having trained with Murray Spivack, Frank became a professional drummer in his mid-teens.
 He played drums with Canned Heat, Pacific Gas & Electric, Sam Cooke, and Les Brown, the latter touring Vietnam during the war.
 He also performed with Chet Baker, Charlie Haden, Frank Sinatra, Linda Ronstadt, and many more great artists.
 A producer at Columbia Records before going out on his own, he collaborated in that capacity with many greats, including Sly Stone, Percy Heath, and Solomon Burke.
 He also produced in England for several years.
 Then, at age 37, he left the music business to become a clinical psychologist and psychoanalyst.
 His passion for music, however, never waned.